Chapter 2: Lenora Whitmore

-Lenora struggled to inhale past the tension in her chest; and through a suffocating hold on her neck that traveled through the tightness of her face and trailed out of the corner of her eye.
+Lenora struggled to inhale past the tension in her chest.
+Through a suffocating hold on her neck that traveled through the tightness of her face and trailed out of the corner of her eye, fear materialized.

 Odd that a tear could hurt so much.